-The time vesting requirement provides that the 2013 award vests in full on the third anniversary of the grant date on a cliff basis.
-Notwithstanding the foregoing, the time vesting requirement (but not the earnings per share requirement or the TSR requirement) is waived upon the recipient's death or termination of employment due to total and permanent disability.
+Each 2018 performance share grant will vest in full on the third anniversary of the grant date on a cliff basis, subject to the executive's service through the vesting date.
+Notwithstanding the foregoing, the time vesting requirement (but not the EPS requirement or the ROIC requirement) is waived upon the recipient's death or termination of employment due to total and permanent disability.
+As noted on page 28, each executive has a post-employment part-time agreement that provides for part-time service for four years after retirement; vesting of outstanding performance shares at the date of retirement will continue during any such part-time employment period.

-No portion of the 2013 performance share award may be released to the recipient until such portion is no longer subject to any of the three requirements (earnings per share, TSR and time vesting).
+No portion of the 2018 performance share grant may be released to the recipient until such portion is no longer subject to any of the three requirements (EPS, relative ROIC and time vesting).